Create components and use them to deploy artifacts to Deployment Automation.

-If you selected to import versions automatically, the initial versions will be displayed in the component's Versions tab after the polling period and quiet period have elapsed.
+If you selected to import versions automatically, you can view the initial versions in the component's Versions tab after the polling period and quiet period have elapsed.
 If the automatic import is disabled, you need to import the initial versions manually.
 For details, see Import component versions.

 Before using a component, ensure that the artifacts are ready in the source location you specified for the component.